physiocontrol/testing/README.txt

-Here are instructions for using this repository.
+Here are instructions for using this repository, to be added later.

-Will this go on my branch?

-NEW fork!